lcastri/cmm_ts/README.md

     <img src="https://latex.codecogs.com/svg.image?\Large&space;\color{White}{x&space;-&space;T&space;\leq&space;x&space;\leq&space;x&plus;T}" />
 </p>

 where $x$ is a value of the causal matrix and $T$ the <TRAIN_CONSTRAINT>.
-The constraints let the network to change the causal value by a certain quantity, specified by T, but not to diverge.
-If <TRAINABLE_FLAG> is False, this field does not have effect.
+The constraints let the network to change the causal value by a certain quantity, specified by T, but not to diverge. <br>
+**NOTE**: if <TRAINABLE_FLAG> is False, this field does not have effect.

 #### Non-trainable causal matrix